usecapy/capy/README.md

 &nbsp;

-This is all done in one Python file in a Flask project!
+This is all done in one Python file in a Flask project and stop writing templates.

 ```python
 from flask import Flask